 - Canned or bottled products

 - Herbicides, pesticides, chemical fertilizers

 - The list goes on and on and on…..

 Many of these toxic chemicals behave very similarly to your own hormones when taken into the body.
 Once inside, they will bind to specific hormone receptors and begin to dysregulate cellular function.
 The affected tissue is unable to maintain its normal state of health and instead becomes altered, causing it to behave abnormally.
 Over time, this can lead to errant cell behavior and ultimately, cancer.

 Breast tissue is rich in hormone receptors, specifically for estrogen and progesterone.
-And if the chemicals that you and I have been exposed to have a molecular similarity to either of these hormones, they can find their way to the breast tissue, bind to those particular receptors and begin their chaotic activities.
+And if the chemicals have a molecular similarity to either of these hormones, they can find their way to the breast tissue, bind to those particular receptors and begin their chaotic activities.
 Additionally, breast tissue is the second most abundant repository for iodine.
 And when iodine is deficient in the diet, there are other related compounds that can bind to breast tissue receptors leading to dysfunction and disease.

 So if the hormone disruptors or xenohormones are all around us, how can we ensure we are doing everything possible to protect ourselves?
 Fortunately, there are several very easy things that each one of us can do on a daily basis to ensure that breast tissue remains healthy and well-functioning.